LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages

+### version 6.X
+*Released*: X August 2025
+- Issue 53773: Updating a field whose name contains a space via file will silently be ignored if the space is not included in the file
+  - Stop aggressively infer column based on removed internal spaces

 ### version 6.58.6
 *Released*: 26 August 2025
 - Merge from release25.7-SNAPSHOT to develop